spryker/spryker-docs/docs/pbc/all/content-management-system/tutorials-and-howtos/tutorial-content-and-search-personalized-catalog-pages-spryker-commerce-os.md

 ---
-title: "Tutorial: Content and search - personalized catalog pages - Spryker Commerce OS"
+title: "Tutorial: Content and search - personalized catalog pages"
 description: Use the tutorial to create a new CMS page with the personalized product catalog based on the user's session ID.
 last_updated: Jun 16, 2021
 template: howto-guide-template